xrysamuel/CS2303-FileSystem/doc/Report.md

 Since the data in the file is stored contiguously, the `i` command saves all the data after the specified insertion position, changes the file size, writes the data to be inserted after that position, and finally appends the saved data at the end.
 The `d` command works in a similar way by moving the subsequent data to the front and adjusting the file size accordingly.

-Furthermore, to achieve the function of file system, we have designed a directory tree structure.
+To handle the request `mk`, `mkdir`, `rm`, `cd`, `rmdir`, and `ls`, we have designed a directory tree structure.
 Specifically, a directory is a special inode file containing multiple entries that point to subdirectories and files within the directory.
 The structure of each entry is as follows:

 ```c
 struct dir_entry_t